How to Get Rid of Ants

 Indoors or out, ant baits provide the most effective control.
 A bait is a blend of a slow-acting pesticide (natural or chemical) and sweet or salty ant food.
 The food disguises the pesticide, so ants eat it and carry it back to their nest, feeding it to baby ants and the queen.
 When using ant baits, you typically see more ants at first, as they discover and visit the bait.
 During this time, resist the urge to use ant killing-sprays or repellents.
 You want the ants to carry the bait back to the nest so the colony is eliminated.

 If you see a few ants in your home, it's a safe bet that there are actually many more present.
 Of the 25 ant types that typically invade homes, house ants are the most common.
-They’re usually less than 1/8 of an inch long and are really just a nuisance pest, not causing damage or carrying diseases.
-To control ants indoors, try these techniques.
+They’re usually less than 1/8" long and are really just a nuisance pest, not causing damage or carrying diseases.

 - Baking soda.
 Mix equal parts baking soda and powdered sugar and place in a small lid or shallow container in the area where you're seeing ants.
 When ants nibble baking soda, it reacts with an acidic material in their stomachs and kills them.
 This bait can help kill ants in the nest.